Graph cuts always find a global optimum for Potts models (with a catch): Introduction

 Markov random fields are widely used for structured prediction in computer vision tasks such as image segmentation and stereopsis \citep{geman1984stochastic}, including in the modern ``deep'' era \citep[e.g.,][]{zheng2015conditional}.
 Making predictions involves performing MAP inference.
 However, in general, exactly solving the MAP inference problem is NP-hard \citep{wainwright2008graphical} and one must resort to approximate inference.

 ``Graph cuts'' algorithms for approximate MAP inference in pairwise Markov random fields have been very influential in computer vision.
 These algorithms are popular because they are simple and efficient, and they return very high-quality solutions in practice \citep{szeliski2008comparative, kappes2015comparative}.
-The \emph{$\alpha$-expansion} method of \citet{BoyVekZab01} starts with an arbitrary initial labeling (an assignment of labels to variables), then iteratively makes ``expansion moves'' to improve the incumbent labeling.
+The \emph{$\alpha$-expansion} method of \citet{BoyVekZab01} starts with an arbitrary initial labeling (an assignment of labels to variables), then iteratively makes ``expansion moves'' to improve the current labeling.
 At each step, the optimal expansion move of the current labeling can be computed very efficiently by solving a binary minimum cut problem (hence the name ``graph cuts'').
 The algorithm converges when no expansion moves can improve the labeling any further.

 Algorithm~\ref{alg:expansion} summarizes the high-level algorithm steps.
-Even though the MAP problem is convex (see Section \ref{sec:prelim}), $\alpha$-expansion is only guaranteed to return a \emph{local minimum} with respect to the moves made by the algorithm. \hnote{still need to say what an expansion move is. might not need a figure though, and could go to prelims.} Figure \ref{fig:results} shows a globally optimal (MAP) labeling, which took over four hours to obtain with an integer linear programming (ILP) solver, and the local minimum returned by $\alpha$-expansion in less than ten seconds.
+The $\alpha$-expansion algorithm is only guaranteed to return a \emph{local minimum} with respect to the moves made by the algorithm.
+Figure \ref{fig:results} shows a globally optimal (MAP) labeling, which took over four hours to obtain with an integer linear programming (ILP) solver, and the local minimum returned by $\alpha$-expansion in less than ten seconds.
 Although $\alpha$-expansion is only guaranteed to find a local minimum, the two assignments agree on over 99\% of the vertices.

-\hnote{one or two sentences on extensions and widespread use of graph cuts, and generalizations of expansion (to emphasize practical relevance).}